paralax/ZestyCarbine/chapters/dice_and_probability.md

 # Results

 Overall this exercise was well-received by my older son (the younger one didn't participate).
-It took him a a bit to get into it, but I think we'll build on this in future exercises.
+It took him a a bit to get into it, but I think we'll build on this in future exercises, like the ones from Helmerich which use odd dice.

 # References

 David M. Lane, Online Statistics Education: An Interactive Multimedia Course of Study, Chapter 3.
 Available at http://onlinestatbook.com/2/probability/basic.html.

+Markus Helmerich.
+Rolling the dice – exploring different approaches to probability with primary school students.
+Konrad Krainer; Nada Vondrov´a.
+CERME 9 - Ninth Congress of the European Society for Research in Mathematics Education, Feb 2015, Prague, Czech Republic. pp.678-684, Proceedings of the Ninth Congress of the European Society for Research in Mathematics Education. <hal-01287071>